 Relative calm seems to have been restored in the St. Louis suburb of Ferguson, Mo, where the death of Michael Brown, an unarmed 18-year-old black male shot by a white police officer, sparked nearly two weeks of fierce protest and rioting.
-But the underlying racial and economic tensions in the community that helped create such a powder keg to begin with have certainly not gone away.
-And with increasing poverty in a growing number of suburban communities across the country — including a number in the Bay Area — Ferguson’s issues are certainly not unique.
-Continue reading
+But the underlying racial and economic tensions in the community that helped create such a powder keg have not gone away.
+And with increasing poverty in a growing number of suburban communities across the country — including several in the Bay Area — Ferguson’s issues certainly aren’t unique.

 For a guy who seems concerned about associating with African-Americans, Los Angeles Clippers owner Donald Sterling may have chosen the wrong industry to work in.